SiulRek/pcb-defect-detection/source/image_preprocessing/README.md

 # Image Preprocessing for PCB Analysis

-This folder is dedicated to the preprocessing of PCB (Printed Circuit Board) images as part of a larger machine learning pipeline.
+This folder is dedicated to the preprocessing of PCB (Printed Circuit Board) images as part of the PCB defect detection project.
 It includes various components such as preprocessing steps, pipelines and test suites.

-## Structure
+## Overview

 The `image_preprocessing` folder consists of the following subdirectories and files:

-- [pipelines](./pipelines): Pipelines with exact Hyperparameters and Hyperparameter ranges of the image preprocessor.
+- [notebooks](./notebooks): Jupyter notebooks for image preprocessing experimenting, evaluation and documentation.
-- [notebooks](./notebooks): Jupyter notebooks for image preprocessing evaluation and experimenting.
+- [pipelines](./pipelines): Pipelines with exact hyperparameters and hyperparameter ranges to be loaded with the `ImagePreprocessor`.
-- [preprocessing_steps](./preprocessing_steps): Modules defining the preprocessing steps to be applied to images.
+- [preprocessing_steps](./preprocessing_steps): Modules defining the preprocessing steps to be applied to images and to be integrated within the image preprocessing framwork.
 - [tests](./tests): Test cases for verification of the functionality of the preprocessing steps.
-- [image_preprocessor.py](./image_preprocessor.py): The main script that defines the image preprocessing pipeline and integrates the preprocessing steps.
+- [image_preprocessor.py](./image_preprocessor.py): Contains the `ImagePreprocessor` class.
+The main handler that defines the image preprocessing operations and is able to integrate preprocessing steps to the pipeline.

 ## Usage